A Journey Through Education: An Interview with Natalie Delgado-Grace

-- What advice would you give to any Deaf individuals who want to study at University?
+What advice would you give to any deaf individuals who would like to go to University?

 If a Deaf person wanted to attend Gallaudet, I would tell them to take advantage of everything they have to offer.
 Gallaudet is great at encouraging students to take internships, volunteer, study abroad, and so much more.
 You may never get the experience it offers ever again, and especially not with the built-in access everything comes with.
 You can really do plenty there that would prepare you for your future career, and they have so many services and people ready to support you.

 If a Deaf person wanted to attend a university in general, I would tell them the same thing I would say for Gallaudet—take advantage of your resources and your professors.
 There is so much out there that you may not be able to find it all and partake in everything, but make use of what you can.
 I would also say to have a support system in place, because sometimes it’s hard to get through a hearing university without friends who understand you.
 I had difficulty enjoying my hearing undergraduate university before I met other Deaf people.
 Don’t be afraid to reach out.

 I am still working on my doctorate, so I don’t have any set plans for after I graduate just yet.
 I’m hoping to continue researching, no matter where I am or what I do.
 I wouldn’t mind trying my hand at an administrative position eventually within the Deaf school I work at, or elsewhere.
 I enjoy teaching and have found the Deaf school setting to be my favorite.
 I also wouldn’t mind teaching at a university and continuing research there as well.